dotlang/language/doc/RFE.md

 let malloc[T] := (size: int, data: VarArg[T])->binary[T]
 ```
 There can be other memory allocation functins for other purposes.
+why not replace binary with array? array is more intuitive, let's compiler more optimizations and also you can use array for other purposes. `binary` can be used to allocate custom sized buffers.
+We can use array for this purpose too.

+Y - Remove maps from lang syntax.
+1. State that compiler handles `[1,2,3,...]` and `["A":1, "B":2, ...]` and `[1..10]` literals with function calls to `create`.
+2. `"ABCD"` will be converted to `['A', 'B', ...]` by the compiler.
+3. State that `true` and `false` are 1 and 0 in int context.
+4. `var(1,2,3)` will be converted to `get(var, 1, 2, 3)` function call.
+5. Map will be defined in std and is not part of the language.

-? - I think we should add another shortcut: `variable(a,b,c)` will become `get(variable, a, b, c)`.
+Y - I think we should add another shortcut: `variable(a,b,c)` will become `get(variable, a, b, c)`.
 So reading from array and map and conditionals will become easier.

-? - Can we move loop functions to std?
+Y - Can we move loop functions to std?
 Because of immutability, we cannot have loops with counters.
 `while(x<10) print(x), x++`.
 what is the fundamental things that we need in loops?
 Can we add it to the core or to the language syntax?
 `while : func(predicate: func(int)->bool, body: func(int)->int`